 Pandemic Unemployment Assistance program

-Under the Pandemic Unemployment Assistance program stipulated in the CARES Act, states can extend the amount of time you can receive benefits for 13 weeks to a maximum of 39 weeks (or until December 31, 2020).
+Under the Pandemic Unemployment Assistance program stipulated in the CARES Act, states can extend the amount of time you can receive weekly benefits for 13 weeks to a maximum of 39 weeks.

 How do I apply for unemployment benefits?